 Accelerated (ABE & New Normal) Program Credit Load Status (Full-time/Part-time)

 All 5-week ABE students enroll at Lincoln College as part-time students and are enrolled in a maximum of 9 credits per semester (3-4 credits per session/sub-term at three sub-terms per semester).
 8-week ABE students in the New Normal program generally enroll as full-time students in a maximum of 12 credits per semester (6 credits per 8-week session at 2 sessions per semester).
 New Normal 8-week students may enroll as part-time students as well (less than 11 credits in the semester) and should consult with their academic advisor regarding the timeline of the Plan of Study if they choose to do so.

-No student may add a course, withdraw from a course, or change from one section of a course to another without the written consent of the academic advisor.
-All such changes must be filed with the Office of the Registrar on the official Add/Drop Form.
-Forms are available from the academic advisors and in the Office of the Registrar.
+Students are primarily responsible for management of their course registrations and the making of adjustments to their course schedule subject to academic advisor approval.
+Policies governing changes to a student’s schedule are detailed below.
 Students should be aware that changes in the number of credit hours for which a student is registered may impact the student’s status as full- or part-time, tuition and fees charges, financial aid eligibility including satisfactory academic progress, eligibility for on-campus housing, and the timeline for degree completion.
 All students should consult with the appropriate offices to determine the effect of a change in credit hour registration.

 Procedures and timelines for adding/dropping/withdrawing from a course vary between campus programs according to the nature of the delivery format of the campus program as indicated below:

 Traditional Academic Program Add/Drop Period (See Academic Calendar for specific dates)